victorpatru/syntaxia/README.md

 - The interview session starts and goes on for 15 minutes
 - The Conversational AI nudges for a gentle end of interview
 - Conversation gets processed and we see a "did good + potential improvements + next steps" screen

-TODO:
-- add rate limiting on how many sessions can be created per user
-- add setup failure handling